 We CARE for each member of our team:

-- COMMUNICATE openly, transparently, interactively, and frequently any information that their people need to know.
-We will listen empathetically to the people’s suggestions, concerns, and complaints.
+- COMMUNICATE openly, transparently, interactively, and frequently any information that our people need and want to know.
+Listen empathetically to the people’s suggestions, concerns, and complaints.
 Express compassion with our recommendations and encouragement.

-- RECOGNIZE, honor, and offer accolades for our team’s acts of service.
+- RECOGNIZE, honor, and offer accolades for individual and team achievements, accomplishments, and acts of service to colleagues or customers.